 There are some excellent hotels in the neighborhood:

 The Standard Hotel High Line is located near the southern end of the High Line at 848 Washington Street.
 Its restaurant and bar are at street level.
 Don’t miss the Top of the Standard for a drink with amazing views of Lower Manhattan.

 I also checked out the Dream Hotel Downtown, at 355 W. 16th, which is an upscale boutique hotel.
 It is sleek with a silver porthole façade that resembles a cheesegrater.
 The pool is on the second floor and you can walk below the pool in the bar and look up through openings in the ceiling.
 You might also try the Hotel Americano, the first US outpost of the Mexican hotel chain Grupo Habita.
 518 W. 27th.
 I like their properties in Mexico City.

 Gansevoort Hotel: With 186 guest rooms and 23 suites, this contemporary boutique hotel, is in a great location from which to explore the shops, restaurants and galleries in the area.
 The Whitney Museum is a block away.

 Nearby is the Soho House 29-35 Ninth Avenue.
-This is the NYC branch of the London based membership hotel that now has 13 hotels in the UK, Berlin, Istanbul, US and Canada.
+This is the NYC branch of the London based membership hotel that now has multiple locations around the world.